John Washington (Royal Navy officer): Commercial hydrographer

+Naval organisation

-Washington pioneered a major major change in naval organisation concerning the role of Masters.
+Washington pioneered a major change in naval organisation concerning the role of Masters.
 These trained specialists were responsible for the navigation of all but the smallest ships, but although they had great responsibility, and were sometimes in command of ships, they were not of officer rank.
 Although a few masters did become officers, there was no accepted promotion path.
 The reforms advocated by Washington led to the creation of a new officer rank of Navigating Lieutenant, and over a period all masters were transferred to this rank or became staff commanders.

+Zambezi expedition

 Washington gave considerable assistance to David Livingstone's Zambezi expedition of 1858-1864, providing personnel and craft, and there was frequent correspondence between him and Livingstone during the expedition.

 Death and funeral

 Washington was promoted to the rank of rear-admiral on 12 April 1862.
 In the following year he became ill, and travelled to Le Havre, then to Switzerland.
 He returned to Le Havre and died there.
 Many at the time believed that has illness and death were the result of overwork and worry about accusations in the press that failings in the hydrographic office had led to the loss of HMS Orpheus in New Zealand..
-His funeral in Le Havre, on the 19th September was attended by French civil, and miltary representativess as well as by British seamen and townspeople.
+His funeral in Le Havre, on 19 September was attended by French civil, and military representatives as well as by British seamen and townspeople.